thurgoodj34xr/cupid-code-demo/Documentation/user_manual.md

   - ex. !@#$%?&*

 ### How does the AI date bot work?
+Our AI date bot harnesses the power of artificial intelligence (AI) to create sample conversations tailored to various date scenarios.
+Simply input your desired date activity, and the bot generates a realistic conversation based on that setting.
+It analyzes conversational patterns and social cues to simulate engaging interactions between two people.
+Whether you're planning a romantic dinner or a fun day out, our AI date bot helps you visualize how your date might unfold, making it easier to plan and prepare for memorable moments.
 ### Can I hire someone through Cupid Code to assist with my date?
+Yes, you can hire a Cupid through Cupid Code to assist with your date!
+Cupids are individuals who help enhance your date experience by bringing thoughtful gestures such as movie tickets, flowers, or any other items suggested by our AI during the date.
+Whether you want to add a touch of romance, surprise your date with a special gift, or simply ensure everything goes smoothly, our Cupids are here to make your date unforgettable.
+Just let us know your preferences, and we'll arrange for a Cupid to accompany you on your date and help create magical moments.
 ### How do I pay for the hired processes?
+When it comes to paying for our services, we've got you covered.
+You can use Cupid cash to settle the bill for the assistance provided by our Cupids.
+When signing up, just set your budget.
+If you need more funds later, simply add money using your credit or debit card.
+It's that easy!
+No hassle, no fuss—just smooth transactions, so you can focus on enjoying your date.
 ### How do I get technical support for the app?
+Contact support@cupid.com for technical support.

 ## Troubleshooting